veritaem/Lambda-School-Data-Science.github.io/_posts/2018-11-03-feature-engineering.md

 category: F
 ---

-Feature Engineering is human drawing from their knowledge of specific domain subjects to influence the machine learning algorithms in such ways that produce output that closer match the predicted results.
+1. Feature Engineering are small steps improvement to machine learning algorithm.

+2. Human using their domain knowledge influence the data model to output desired results.